longlostsoul/EvoYellow/README.md

 * Hold items (Keep in mind some were actually renamed) [**here**](engine/items/holditems.asm) and item list [**here**](constants/item_constants.asm)

 Known bugs: (# - game breaking. ! - somewhat important)
-* !
+*!
 Mud slap can be a bit buggy and sometimes lower accuracy of both parties.
 Just switch.
 I might remove it in the future.
-* #One person reported a crash after dig, which I haven't been able to replicate.
+*#One person reported a crash after dig, which I haven't been able to replicate.
-* # Viewing lots of TMs by clicking 'use' and then canceling can cause crashes.
+*#Viewing lots of TMs by clicking 'use' and then canceling can cause crashes.
 To help avoid the need for this, I have modified TMs to often show their types, except for a couple rare ones.
 *If you somehow manage to lose the first battle against ROCKET in the Mart, there's a bit of a lag before you end up back at your house.
 Just hit a and be patient; you won't have to refight them, either, just go straight to Oak.
 *Minor.
 Mon follow sprites do not match party sprites.
 This isn't really a bug, I just never made that functionality because it was a pain, and follow sprites have different frames from party sprites anyway.
 *Minor.
 Diglett Cave might be green if you go into it from the same route as Viridian Forest, due to a palette over-ride quick fix for day-night.

 resolved:
-* Smeargle's Sketch only worked properly if Smeargle was first mon in one test I did, so I'm removing Smeargle and replacing him with Mimikyu.
-If you desperately want to play him despite the bugs, he's in vers.
-3.9. x* (resolved) there was a spikes activating in cinnabar bug, I don't thiiink any of the saved ipses I had up had it though but the github vers did. x* (resolved?)
+* Smeargle's Sketch only worked properly if Smeargle was first mon in one test I did, so I'm removing Smeargle and replacing him with Mimikyu. x* (resolved) there was a spikes activating in cinnabar bug, I don't thiiink any of the saved ipses I had up had it though but the github vers did. x* (resolved?)
 The move tutor was buggy for awhile.
 Now it should be just annoying in a xvery large loop, but not buggy per say. x* (Resolved) Move deleter suffered from the same type of crash.
 Now HMs are just normally deletable so you don't need them. x* should be (resolved): on eevee version (and as far as I could tell, only eevee version) there was a crash due to old man for some reason in Viridian city. x* Should be (resolved) in version 3.5: there was an issue with using multiple TMs in a row causing crashes, especially Dark Pulse.
 Side effect of the fix is that you lose your position in the bag after canceling TM use, but that's pretty minor.
+* Pikachu briefly crashed when talked to, that should be gone, I was messing around with emotes and forgot to double check / accidentally included the code I was messing with in the same commit with code that did something else.